What makes a compare-contrast essay successful?

 – Provide example structures and useful language

-Having focussed more generally in Lesson 1 on the compare and contrast essay type and its possible question formats, this second lesson on the subject next explores six steps for creating successful essays that investigate the similarities and differences between two concepts, events or ideas.
+Having focussed more generally in Chapter 1 on the compare and contrast essay type and its possible question formats, this second chapter on the subject next explores six steps for creating successful essays that investigate the similarities and differences between two concepts, events or ideas.
 Follow these six steps carefully, and your compare and contrast essays should soon be rewarding you with higher grades.

 Step 1: Understand the Question